This information explains how to care for yourself after a cone biopsy of your cervix.Back to top

 - Vaginal discharge that smells bad or has a very strong smell

-- Pain that isn’t relieved by pain medications
+- Pain that isn’t helped by pain medications